 PREVIOUS TO THE SHOW.

-BE ALLOWED TO COMPETE.
-Original documents have to be
+NOT BE ALLOWED TO COMPETE.
+Original documents have to

-doctor, a vet and a farrier will be available throughout
+and a farrier will be available throughout the show.

-The organisers shall not be liable for death, injury,
+shall not be liable for death, injury, disease or

 Children 12 years free

 Caravan space 25 (make reservation on entry form)